 - A dashboard filter might override results returned from a filter on the report itself

 Dashboard filters can be disabled for each report via the Exclude filters setting.
+See Excluding reports from dashboard filters.

-Using time filters on dashboards
+Use time filters

 When using time filters on dashboards, it’s better to select a specific time limit rather than the All history value.
 Selecting All history really means that no time frame is selected.
 In other words, it doesn’t filter any report on the dashboard